BonsaiDen/JavaScript-Garden/doc/en/function/general.md

     var foo = function() {};

-Due to the fact that `var` is a declaration that hoists the variable name `foo` before the actual execution of the code starts, `foo` is already defined when the script gets executed.
+Due to the fact that `var` is a declaration that hoists the variable name `foo` before the actual execution of the code starts, `foo` is already declared when the script gets executed.

 But since assignments only happen at runtime, the value of `foo` will default